PratikDhabadge/ReactJs/README.md

-# To view the source code of projects, please go to the branches
+# To view the source code of projects, please open the branches